 The web console that ships with Artemis uses Jolokia under the covers which in turn uses JMX.
-This will use the authentication configuration as described in the Role Based Authorisation for JMX section.
+This will use the authentication configuration as described in the Role Based Authorisation for IMX section.
 This means that when MBeans are accessed via the console the credentials used to log into the console and the roles associated with them.
 By default, access to the console is only allow via users with the amq role.
-This is configured in the artemis.profile via the system property configure multiple changing this -Dhawtio.role=amo.
-You can roles bv to -Dhawtio.roles=amq,view,update.
+This is configured in the artemis.profile via the system property -Dhawtio.role=amg.
+You can configure multiple roles by changing this to -Dhawtio.roles=amq, view, update.